thiagokokada/retrobreaker/README.md

 	+ Easy: the player starts with 3 stock lives, each hit has a base score of 50, the maximum score multiplier is 4x, the ball speed is slow, there is 15% of probability to appears both grey and red bricks and no probability to appear green bricks;
 	+ Normal: the player starts with 2 stock lives, each hit has a base score of 100, the maximum score multiplier is 8x, the ball speed is normal (or 1.5x faster than on *Easy* difficult), there is 25% of probability to appear grey bricks, 10% to red bricks and 5% probability to appear green bricks;
 	+ Hard: the player starts with 1 stock lives, each hit has a base score of 150, the maximum score multiplier is 16x, the ball speed is fast (or 2x faster than on *Easy* difficult), there is 35% of probability to appear grey bricks, 5% to red bricks and 10% probability to appear green bricks.

+Except if noted, it has pretty simple mechanics, like the original game.
+If you feel even a little bit of nostalgia, our objective was completed.

 ## Instructions